Curtis Perrin: Co-Executive Director & Black Ghost Overlord

 Spencer Treffry: gBike’s Fearless Leader

-Spencer Treffry has a diploma in videogame development from Vancouver Film School, focussing on interactive narrative.
-Currently he works in Richmond renovating industrial workspaces while actively pursuing a career in the gaming industry.
+Spencer Treffry has a diploma in video game development from Vancouver Film School, focusing on interactive narrative.
+Currently he works in Richmond renovating industrial work spaces while actively pursuing a career in the gaming industry.
 He joined eatART in 2011 after witnessing the many wonders created through volunteering and has since become the officer in charge of the gBike crew.

 Cole Crocker: Key Contributor